2019 New York State Council on the Arts Grants Sponsorship

 The Architecture + Design Program of the New York State Council on the Arts awards project grants for professionals in the architecture, design, and historic preservation fields through its Independent Projects Category.
 Individuals must apply through a nonprofit sponsor.
 The Architectural League welcomes anyone interested to apply through the League.
-The League will sponsor up to 25 individuals based on a first-come, first-served basis.
+The League will sponsor up to 25 individuals, accepted on a first-come, first-served basis.

-Grants of up to $10,000 will be available for architects, landscape architects, designers, historic preservationists, and scholars to realize specific projects that advance the field and contribute to the public’s understanding of the designed environment.
-The category seeks projects that are innovative in nature and emphasize artistry and design excellence.
-Projects may lead to the creation of design prototypes, explore new technology which impacts design, research a topic in design or architectural history, or engage in critical or theoretical analyses.
-The grant may support a discrete phase or part of a larger project.
+Grants of up to $10,000 are available.
+Independent Project grants support creative exploration or research on an issue or problem in the fields of architecture, landscape architecture, historic preservation, fashion, graphic, industrial and/or interior design, that advances that field and contributes to a broader understanding of design.
+Individuals or teams can apply.
+The category seeks projects that are innovative and emphasize artistry and design excellence; design must be at the core of any project.
+Projects may lead to the creation of design prototypes, provide new ideas in community design, research a topic in design or architectural history, or engage in critical or theoretical analyses.
+The grant may support a discrete project or part of a larger project.

 Submission Deadline & How to Apply